How verification works

 - A screen recording — a video (in

-.webmformat) of the browser replaying the scenario from start to finish.
+.webmformat) of the browser replaying the test from start to finish.
 You can play it back exactly as it happened. - Step-by-step screenshots — a picture of what the screen looked like at each step.

 So it doesn't end at a single "pass/fail" line.
 If something failed, you can open the video and screenshots and see with your own eyes which moment went wrong.

-A failed scenario is summarized into a fix report.
+A failed test is summarized into a fix report.
 It gathers up what went wrong so you can hand it straight to the AI that edits the code.
 Specnote doesn't touch the code itself; its job is to produce the "here's what to fix" summary.

 For how to read and use verification results, see Running and results.
 If a term is fuzzy, head back to Key terms at a glance.